-Milford School will ensure that:
+We ensure that:

-The school operates a safer recruitment procedure that includes statutory checks on staff suitability to work with children.

-All staff receive information about the school's safeguarding arrangements, the school's safeguarding statement, staff behaviour policy (code of conduct), child protection policy, the role and names of the Designated Safeguarding Lead and their deputy(ies), and Keeping Children Safe in Education part 1 and annex A.

-All staff receive safeguarding and child protection training at induction in line with advice from Surrey Safeguarding Children Partnership which is regularly updated and receive safeguarding and child protection updates (for example, via email, e-bulletins and staff meetings), as required, but at least annually.

-All members of staff are trained in and receive regular updates in online safety and reporting concerns.

-All staff and governors have regular child protection awareness training, updated by the DSL as appropriate, to maintain their understanding of the signs and indicators of abuse.

-The child protection policy is made available via the school website and that parents/carers are made aware of this policy.

-All parents/carers are made aware of the responsibilities of staff members with regard to child protection procedures through the publication of the Child Protection Policy and reference to it in the school's handbook.

-We provide a coordinated offer of Early Help when additional needs of children are identified and contribute to early help arrangements and inter-agency working and plans.

-Our lettings policy will seek to ensure the suitability of adults working with children on school sites at any time.

-Community users organising activities for children are aware of the school's Child Protection Policy, guidelines and procedures.

-The name of the designated members of staff for child protection, the Designated Safeguarding Lead and deputy(ies), are clearly advertised in the school with a statement explaining the school's role in referring and monitoring cases of suspected harm and abuse.
+- The school operates safer recruitment procedures in line with KCSIE 2021 and that it includes statutory checks on the suitability of staff to work with children. - All staff receive information about the school's safeguarding arrangements, the school's safeguarding statement, staff behaviour policy (code of conduct), child protection policy, the role and names of the Designated Safeguarding Lead (DSL) and their deputy(ies), and Keeping Children Safe in Education part 1 and annex B. - All staff receive safeguarding and child protection training at induction in line with advice from SSCP which is regularly updated and that they receive safeguarding and child protection updates as required, but at least annually. - All members of staff are trained in and receive regular updates in online safety and reporting concerns. - All members of staff maintain a zero-tolerance approach to sexual violence and sexual harassment.
+All concerns are logged using our Safeguarding reporting tool, MyConcern. - All staff and governors have regular child protection awareness training, updated by the DSL as appropriate, to maintain their understanding of the signs and indicators of abuse. - The Child Protection Policy is made available via the school website and that parents/carers are made aware of this policy. - All parents/carers are made aware of the responsibilities of staff members with regard to child protection procedures through the publication of the Child Protection Policy and reference to it in the school's information packs. - We provide a coordinated offer of Early Help when additional needs of children are identified and contribute to early help arrangements and interagency working and plans. - Our lettings policy will seek to ensure the suitability of adults working with children on school sites at any time and ensure that any groups who use the school premises have child protection policies and procedures in place. - Community users organising activities for children are aware of the school's Child Protection Policy, guidelines and procedures. - The name of the designated members of staff for child protection, the DSL and deputy(ies), are clearly advertised in the school with a statement explaining the school's role in referring and monitoring cases of suspected harm and abuse.

-All staff will be given a copy of Part 1 and Annex A of Keeping Children Safe in Education 2020 and will sign to say they have read and understood it.
+• All staff will be given a copy of Part 1 and Annex B of Keeping Children Safe in Education 2021 and will sign to say they have read and understood it.
 This applies to the Governing Body in relation to part 2 of the same guidance.